pquerner/gitlab-backup-uploader/README.md

 ```
 cd /home/git/gitlab-backup-uploader/conf
-cp upload.cfg.exemplo upload.cfg
+cp upload.cfg.example upload.cfg
 ```

 Edit `upload.cfg`, and change the following items:

 * The parameter `GITLAB_BACKUPS` with the full path of the GitLab backup directory.
-* The parameter `GDRIVE_DIRETORIO` with the Google Drive directory ID that will receive the backup files.
+* The parameter `GDRIVE_DIRECTORY_ID` with the Google Drive directory ID that will receive the backup files.
-* The parameter `UPLOAD_COMPACTADO` to decide whether the backup will be compressed prior to upload.
+* The parameter `UPLOAD_COMPRESS_FILE` to decide whether the backup will be compressed prior to upload.

 Then just put the upload script in crontab (com `crontab -e`):